UNLOCK FREE TRAINING

 This Agreement shall be construed under and in accordance with the laws of the State of Indiana and is binding upon the parties’ respective heirs, executors, administrators, legal representatives, successors, and assigns.

-The consideration that is the basis of a promise, contract, or agreement described in section 1 of this chapter does not need to be in writing but may be proved.
+The consideration that is the basis of a promise, contract, or agreement described in section 1 of this chapter does not need to be in writing but may be provided.

-If the seller's written approval is needed for the assignment contract, the assignment addendum to purchase agreement can formalize the requisite approvals for all parties in the transaction.
-At this stage of the real estate wholesale transaction, it's best to consult with a real estate attorney or realtor to help with drafting and completing these documents.
+If the seller's written approval is needed for the assignment contract, the assignment addendum to the purchase agreement can formalize the requisite approvals for all parties in the transaction.
+At this stage of the real estate wholesale transaction, it's best to consult with a real estate attorney or realtor to help draft and complete these documents.

 Final Thoughts